 Apply for a high hedge notice

 The appropriate fee must be submitted with the application.
 The scale of fees is £350 - basic high hedge application.

-Where there are multiple applicants an additional £100 per each additional property to be assessed is required
+Where there are multiple applicants an additional £100 per each additional property to be assessed is required.

-- where the hedge is in multiple ownership of more than 6 owners an additional fee of £100 is required
+Where the hedge is in multiple ownership of more than 6 owners an additional fee of £100 is required.

-- application by a registered disabled person - no fee
+- Application by a registered disabled person - no fee

-- in case of hardship at discretion of Head of Service - no fee
+- In case of hardship at discretion of Head of Service - no fee

-- where additional reports are required such as wildlife survey - at cost
+- Where additional reports are required such as wildlife survey - at cost